sequential-parameter-optimization/Hyperparameter-Tuning-Cookbook/md_files/008_num_spot_multidim.md

 Here we will use problem dimension $k=3$, which can be specified by the `lower` bound arrays.
 The size of the `lower` bound array determines the problem dimension.
 If we select `-1.0 * np.ones(3)`, a three-dimensional function is created.

-In contrast to the one-dimensional case (@sec-visualizing-tensorboard-01), where only one `theta` value was used, we will use three different `theta` values (one for each dimension), i.e., we set `n_theta=3` in the `surrogate_control`.
+In contrast to the one-dimensional case (@sec-visualizing-tensorboard-01), where only one `theta` value was used, we will use three different `theta` values (one for each dimension).
+This is done automatically, because the setting `isotropic=False` is the default in the `surrogate_control`.
-As default, `spotpython` sets the `n_theta` to the problem dimension.
-Therefore, the `n_theta` parameter can be omitted in this case.
-More specifically, if `n_theta` is larger than 1 or set to the string "anisotropic", then the $k$ theta values are used, where $k$ is the problem dimension.
+As default, `spotpython` uses separate theta values for each problem dimension.
+More specifically, if `isotropic` is set to `True`, only one theta value is used for all dimensions.
+If `isotropic` is set to `False`, then the $k$ theta values are used, where $k$ is the problem dimension.
-The meaning of "anisotropic" is explained in @#sec-iso-aniso-kriging.
+The meaning of "isotropic" is explained in @#sec-iso-aniso-kriging.

 The prefix is set to `"03"` to distinguish the results from the one-dimensional case.
 Again, TensorBoard can be used to monitor the progress of the optimization.